Skip to content

 6. Click save.

-• If the filtering object is selected as logs, Guance will automatically filter out Testing data, even if the Pipeline is set as default, it will not apply to Testing data.
+• If the filtering object is selected as logs, the system will automatically filter out TESTING data, even if the Pipeline is set as default, it will not apply to TESTING data.

-• If the filtering object is selected as "Synthetic Tests", the type will automatically be set to "Central Pipeline" and the local Pipeline cannot be selected.
+• If the filtering object is selected as "Synthetic Testing", the type will automatically be set to "Central Pipeline" and cannot choose a local Pipeline.

 • Each data type only supports setting one default Pipeline.
-When creating or importing new ones, if duplicates appear, the system will prompt a confirmation box asking whether to replace.
-The name of the Pipeline already set as default will display the default identifier.
+When creating or importing, if there's a duplicate, the system will prompt a confirmation dialog asking whether to replace.
+The name of a Pipeline already set as default will display the default identifier.

 Test Samples

-Based on the selected data type, input corresponding data for testing according to the configured parsing rules.
+Based on the selected data type, input corresponding data to test according to the configured parsing rules.

-1. One-click sample acquisition: Automatically acquires already collected data, including Message and all fields;
+1. One-click sample acquisition: Automatically retrieves already collected data, including Message and all fields;

-2. Add: You can add multiple sample data (up to 3).
+2. Add: You can add multiple sample data entries (up to 3).

 • Files under the first-level directory are default Log Pipelines.

 • Each type of Pipeline file is saved in the corresponding second-level directory.
-For example, the Metrics Pipeline file cpu.p is saved in the <datakit installation directory>/pipeline_remote/metric/cpu.p path.
+For example, the Metric Pipeline file cpu.p is saved in the path <datakit installation directory>/pipeline_remote/metric/cpu.p.

-For more details, please refer to Pipeline Category Data Processing.
+For more details, refer to Pipeline Category Data Processing.

 One-click Sample Acquisition

-When creating/editing a Pipeline, click Sample Parsing Test > One-click Sample Acquisition, and the system will automatically select the latest piece of data within the filtered data range from the data already collected and reported to the workspace, filling it into the test sample box for testing.
-Each click of "One-click Sample Acquisition" will only query data from the last 6 hours; if no data has been reported in the last 6 hours, automatic sample acquisition will not be possible.
+When creating/editing a Pipeline, click Sample Parsing Test > One-click Sample Acquisition, the system will automatically select the latest data from the data already collected and reported to the workspace within the filtered data range, and fill it into the test sample box for testing.
+Each click of "One-click Sample Acquisition" will only query data within the last 6 hours, and if no data has been reported in the last 6 hours, automatic sample acquisition will not be possible.

 Debugging Example:

-Below is an automatically acquired Metrics data sample, with the Measurement being cpu and the tags being cpu and host.
-Fields from usage_guest to usage_user are all Metrics data, and the final 1667732804738974000 is the timestamp.
-Through the returned result, you can clearly understand the data structure of the one-click sample acquisition.
+Below is a one-click acquired Metric data sample, the Measurement is cpu, and the labels are cpu and host.
+From usage_guest to usage_user, all fields are metric data, and the final 1667732804738974000 is the timestamp.
+Through the returned result, the data structure of the one-click acquired sample can be clearly understood.

 Manual Sample Input